corsis/PortFusion/README.markdown

 ### Japanese Influence: ]-[ayabusa (はやぶさ) (Hayabusa)

-I had already spent a great deal of time contemplating on a nice and intuitive syntax and it was only when I watched the Japanese movie [Hayabusa](http://www.dramacrazy.net/japanese-movie/hayabusa/) about [the same-named space probe](http://en.wikipedia.org/wiki/Hayabusa) sent to extract
+I had already spent a great deal of time contemplating a nice and intuitive syntax and it was only when I watched the Japanese movie [Hayabusa](http://www.dramacrazy.net/japanese-movie/hayabusa/) about [the same-named space probe](http://en.wikipedia.org/wiki/Hayabusa) sent to extract